nouse4it/Netmiko_IOS_Update/README.md

 The script is able to perform the update on multiple devices in parallel.
 This makes it possible to run an OS update on many devices at once and ensures that the update process is automated and therefore always runs the same.

 ## Installation
-Pleae use Netmiko at least 2.4.2 ---> pip install netmiko Netmiko has the following requirements (which pip will install for you)
+Please use Netmiko at least 2.4.2 ---> pip install netmiko Netmiko has the following requirements (which pip will install for you)

     Netmiko >= 2.4.2